probcomp/BayesDB/install_scripts/mac_install/README.md

 Once this has completed, run the script again and select 2 to compile the code.
 Any time you wish to compile the code, simply run the script and select 2.

+There is also the makefile in the `tabular_predDB/cython_code` directory which can be run with

+	make -f Makefile.mac

 ## Running code

 **At this time all code must be run from bash.**